janell-baxter/Core_Protocols_Discord_Bot/README.md

 # Core Protocols Discord Bot
 Structured use of the [Core Protocols](https://mccarthyshow.com/the-core/) in Discord.

-## Why
+## Why The Core Protocols?
-The Core is a set of best practices culled from over 25 years of research from [Jim](https://twitter.com/mccarthyjim1) and [Michele](https://twitter.com/michmccarthy) McCarthy and the teams they have worked with.
-It includes commitments that are an agreement from the team to create a high functioning environment, and to accept the responsibility to maintain it.
-A set of Core Protocols help the team better understand and support the Core Commitments.
+The Core is a set of best practices from over 25 years of research from [Jim](https://twitter.com/mccarthyjim1) and [Michele](https://twitter.com/michmccarthy) McCarthy and the teams they have worked with.
+It includes Core Commitments for the team to create a high functioning environment, and a set of Core Protocols to help the team better understand and support those commitments.

 Communication and collaboration are improved when team members have a shared understanding of terms and responsibilities; people know what's expected of them.
 For example, using The Core, everyone understands that when someone **Checks In** that they are agreeing to a [set of commitments](https://greatness.rocks/the-core/) for high-functioning team work.

-To use the Core Protocols, read the book [Software For Your Head](https://liveingreatness.com/software-for-your-head-book/).
+To learn more about The Core read the book [Software For Your Head](https://liveingreatness.com/software-for-your-head-book/).
 It's online, free, and covers the protocols in depth.

 Additionally, you may want to:
 * [Attend a Bootcamp](https://mccarthyshow.com/boot-camp/)
 * [Listen to the Podcasts](https://mccarthyshow.com/category/podcasts/page/14/)

-## How
+## How to Use

-# Project

-## Discord Bot Creation
+There are four slash commands available: learn, checkin, checkout, and propose.
+See screenshots and information about the commands at [greatness.rocks/core-protocols-discord-bot](https://greatness.rocks/core-protocols-discord-bot).

+### Set Up Your Bot
-You can create your own bot by following [Discord's Getting Started guide](https://discord.com/developers/docs/getting-started).
-If you don't have a server, you can use [Glitch](glitch.com) for development and short-term testing.
+You can create your own free bot by following [Discord’s Getting Started guide](https://discord.com/developers/docs/getting-started).
+If you don’t have a server, you can use [Glitch](https://github.com/janell-baxter/Core_Protocols_Discord_Bot/blob/main/glitch.com) for development and short-term testing.
+Use the bot as is, or change The Core Protocols functionality in the app.js, commands.js, and utils.js files.
+You can set your own name and avatar for the bot, too.

+Steps:
+1. Create a Discord app.
+Follow the [Discord’s Getting Started guide](https://discord.com/developers/docs/getting-started) to see how to create one.
+2. Setup hosting for the code (you can use [Glitch](https://github.com/janell-baxter/Core_Protocols_Discord_Bot/blob/main/glitch.com) for development and short-term testing for free).
+3. Connect the app to the server you want to use it in.

+# Project Information
+This project is released under the GPLv3 license.
+You can add additional functionality or other improvements.

-## Project structure
+## Structure
 This is an open source project built using the [example](https://github.com/discord/discord-example-app) provided by [Shay DeWael](https://github.com/shaydewael) as a starting point.

 Below is a basic overview of the project structure:
 ```
 ├── .env -> .env file
 ├── app.js      -> main entrypoint for app